mroberts1/BOOTSTRA.386/manual/index.md

 We blaze past Barstow as I see a sky full of stars out the back window.
 "We can't just clone them" Thomas gripes as he looks over his notes.
 "We need to be finishing races they're still lacing up for."

-"Yeah sure, I mean sure" Gilda agrees, "but are we really going to get into the game with Wordstar and Multimate?
+"Yeah sure, I mean sure" Kat agrees, "but are we really going to get into the game with Wordstar and Multimate?
 Isn't that a crowded marketplace?
 And is that really our product?"

 Orion sips some cold green tea he's been nursing since Vegas as he lays on the other mattress, "What we really need to be is a graphical DOS.
 Like swap out all the services, clone them, but do so graphically.
 The applications are stupid, they are just function calling, we just make those functions do something else.
 Call us instead."

 "Yea but to do what?"
-Gilda asks rubbing her temples.
+Kat asks rubbing her temples.
 "I mean look, if WordPerfect is looking for like Alt-F2, we can't just translate that into a mouse or display a box on the screen, every application is different in how that exists internally.
 The applications themselves have to be aware of the difference in a way in order to have the affordances."

 Hasegawa shouts back "Hey, I need to stop for gas.
 But also I've got something to say".
 As the Winnebago slides off the highway in a town called Tehachapi that closes at 8 PM except for a single Texaco and a Denny's, I give up on sleeping.
 Maybe we should go get some food after all.